-There is still persistent and concerning flooding in Wealden Way (Fig 6) which also affect Dunton Close and those accessing by foot Bolnore Village, all clearly linked to the three balancing ponds that form a crucial part of the drainage system in the area, and the natural fall of the land.
-The applicant has been unable to work with the residents and authorities on this matter over a number of years.
-This has led to consistent and growing local complaints.
+There is still persistent flooding in Wealden Way, linked to the three ponds that form part of the drainage system in the area, and the natural fall of the land.

-These significant concerns echo the 2010 refusal reason 2 and the Council's earlier finding of increased flood risk to land east of the site.
+These concerns echo the 2010 refusal reason 2 and the Council's earlier finding of increased flood risk to land east of the site.
 Under NPPF para 183, development should not increase flood risk elsewhere.
-The proposed house and access would add impermeable surfaces on an already poorly-drained slope and potentially add to the incidence of the often substantial flooding and drainage issues in the area.
+The proposed house and access would add impermeable surfaces on an already poorly-drained slope and potentially add to the incidence of flooding in the area.